-Examples of scenarios where Pilot Assist may automatically deactivate include instances where:
+Scenarios where Pilot Assist may automatically deactivate include, but are not limited to, instances where:

 - You are not driving actively.
-You must stay attentive and keep both your hands on the steering wheel, even when driving with steering assistance. - You open a door or unbuckle your seat belt. - You change gears.
-Pilot Assist cannot support you in gears N or R. - You leave the turn signal on for a long time when driving with steering assistance.
+You must stay attentive and keep both of your hands on the steering wheel, even when driving with steering assistance. - You open a door or unbuckle your seatbelt. - You change gears.
+Pilot Assist cannot support you in gears N or R. - You leave the direction indicator on for a long time when driving with steering assistance.
 This can indicate that you are not fully focused. - You manually speed up and maintain a higher driving speed than the target speed.
-This indicates that you want to return to full manual control of your vehicle. - Camera or radar conditions for Pilot Assist are not met.
+This indicates that you want to return to full manual control of your car. - Camera or radar conditions for Pilot Assist are not met.